 We like to help our customers to avoid nasty surprises; as online estimators our provision of accurate build estimates, for example, can help you to avoid unexpected expenses with your construction project.
 And we would also urge you to, before going ahead with your project, discern whether it definitely needs planning permission.
 That’s because, if you forgo planning permission but undergo work for a project that actually needs it, you could be hit with an “enforcement notice” ordering that the work is undone.

 Once you’ve submitted your application for planning permission, your LPA will look over details about your project to judge whether to grant that planning permission.
 The LPA will also consider its own development plan.
 It will consider, for example, the infrastructure, such as water supply and roads, in the area; the use that you intend for the development; and how the surrounding area would be affected by that development.
 Would it lead to significantly more traffic?

 It takes less than 8 weeks for most planning applications to be decided.
-However, if your application is unusually complex or large and for a project in England, the time limit is 13 weeks.
+However, if your application is unusually complex or large.
+For a project in England, the time limit is 13 weeks.
 Should your application take longer than this to be decided, you have the option to appeal.

 Once you have obtained planning permission

 Naturally, it’s great news if you reach this stage.
 However, for long term success, you should still pay close attention to how much money your construction project will cost.
-Thankfully, as we mentioned earlier, we can provide accurate estimates for how large the financial expense for your project will be.
+Thankfully, as we mentioned earlier, we can provide accurate estimates .
 Our website includes details about how you can contact us to obtain these estimates.